CSUN-CCDC/hivestorm/scripts/ansible/README.md

 Here is where I'm going to make ansible playbooks to run, to configure things like pamd.

+I currently have some stuff done.
+To run it (I only tested it in an ubuntu docker container):

+with the ansible directory of this repo as your working directory:

+`ansible-playbook --inventory inventory/ playbook.yaml`

 The ansible modules I am looking at are: